koreader/koreader/doc/Events.md

 ## Event propagation ##

-Most of the UI components is a subclass of
+Most UI components are a subclass of @{ui.widget.container.widgetcontainer|WidgetContainer}.
-@{ui.widget.container.widgetcontainer|WidgetContainer}.
 A WidgetContainer is an array that stores a list of children widgets.

 When @{ui.widget.container.widgetcontainer:handleEvent|WidgetContainer:handleEvent} is called with a new event, it will run roughly the following code:

 ```lua
 -- First propagate event to its children